-This guide will get a fully functional 30 day Multi-Sandbox evaluation version of the enterprise CodeScan running on your own desktop.
+This guide will get a fully functional 30 day Multi-Project evaluation version of the enterprise CodeScan running on your own desktop.

-For more information about Multi-Sandbox and Single-Sandbox licences, visit the FAQ.
+For more information about Multi-Project and Single-Project licences, visit the FAQ.

 If you are installing on a production server or would like to have more control over the setup please follow the instructions on our overview page

 The CodeScan Bundler packages all required processes into one easy to use download.